About Us

 Dr. Frida Endinjok serves as one of our agroecology instructors.
 She has taught and mentored emerging and current farmers, scholars, and advocates for more sustainable and equitable food systems.
 She joined the MESA team in 2020 as the Lead Instructor for CSUN-Institute for Sustainability’s first AFFP Cohort and then as our Fellowship Coordinator.
 Frida's education includes a Ph.D. and master's degree in public health with an emphasis on community health education and a bachelor’s in nutrition.
 Her experience includes developing and evaluating the “Let’s Grow Healthy” program that delivers hands-on garden-enhanced nutrition education at elementary schools in Los Angeles.
 Starting and coordinating an on-campus garden that offers gardening workshops, produce, and projects for the community.
 Starting and leading the Food Recovery Network chapter to divert edible food from the landfill to people experiencing food insecurity.
 Teaching and mentoring for over five years.
 Frida is always looking for opportunities to help others discover their passion and advocate for sustainable food systems.

-<span class="name">Dena Brummer</span> <span class="position">Agroecology Instructor</span>
+Picture of <span class="name">Dena Brummer</span> <span class="position">Agroecology Instructor</span>

 Dena Brummer Agroecology Instructor